KiwiiXaos/tracklab-small-inference/README.md

 The TrackLab library is in its early stages, and we're eager to evolve it into a robust, mature tracking framework that can benefit the wider community.
 If you're interested in contributing, feel free to open a pull-request or reach out to us!

+## Inference
+Inference module and Documentation is available in `/inference/`

 ## Introduction
 Welcome to this official repository of TrackLab, a modular framework for multi-object tracking.
 TrackLab is designed for research purposes and supports many types of detectors (bounding boxes, pose, segmentation), datasets and evaluation metrics.